aldimond/makeh2kit/README.md

 match.
 Long answer: I am vaguely aware that calling `.lower()` on both sides of a string comparison isn't totally correct, and although it would be funny for a script of this size to use proper ICU casefolding I haven't got around to it.
+Also attribute names **are** case-sensitive because they turn into XML tag names, which are case-sensitive.

  - **Why Python?** I considered shell but you know how it is, if it's easier in shell it's a little easier, if it's harder in shell it's a lot harder.
 If this